ciprian-stingu/3DPrinterSPD/README.md

 The power failure will be triggered after **~82ms**
 I put all the components on a perfboard and, because the result was small enough, I put it in the power supply case.
 Of course, I isolated the board using heat shrink tubing.

+## Compiled code
+[Here](binaries/3DPrinterSPD.production.hex) is the hex file which contain the compiled code

 ## The schematic
 ![Schematic](hardware/schematic.png)